hummingbot/hummingbot-site/docs/blog/posts/2021-01-automate-tradingview-for-hummingbot/index.md

 * inventory\_range\_multiplier
 * filled\_order\_delay

-For example, enter “config bid\_spread 3”
+For example, enter ï¿½config bid\_spread 3ï¿½

 ****Note:**** There are some issues with concurrent telegram connections, do test and limit the alerts to 2 per time interval.